 I will let you in on a secret when I was photographing the trees – I used my panoramic feature to scale upwards to see the full height of the trees; and I got some pretty cool effects!
 Who says panoramas should only be used horizontally?!

 There are a few companies offering tours to Muir Woods from San Francisco.
 We booked ours with Grayline Tours and I would certainly recommend them.
-Our tour guide was humorous and full of knowledge.
-He could even tell us lots about Eucalyptus trees we were passing!
+Our tour guide was friendly, humorous and full of knowledge.
+He could even tell us lots about the Eucalyptus trees we were passing on the way to Muir Woods, which smelled divine by the way.

 Do you find a walk through the woods just as peaceful as I do?
 Have you seen the Redwoods yourself?
 Let me know in the comments…